varun2410/rental-management-system/README.md

 # About the Project
-This a rental management system.
+This is a rental management system.
 It is currently hosted in - https://varun-rms.herokuapp.com/category

 # Getting Started with Create React App